phoebe-wu/recipe-recommender/README.md

 - low carb pasta
 - a pizza that is vegan
 - nut free apple pie without cinnamon
-- some oatmeal cookies that don't have raisins
+- some oatmeal cookies that doesn't have raisins
 - cilantro free pho
 - pie that doesn't have shortening